bean-mhm/Saffron/README.md

 Finally, we need to convert to our display's color space.
 For example, if we were using an sRGB display device, we would use the **Linear BT.709 I-D65 -> sRGB** node.

+## The Reference Space

+If we made a node to convert between every combination of color spaces, we would have hundreds of nodes!
+To work around this, we choose a **reference color space** and implement conversions to and from that space.
+For example, Saffron has **Ref -> X** and **Ref <- X** (notice the arrow directions).

+With this system, if we want to convert from a color space A to a color space B, we simply convert from A to the reference and then from the reference to B. Saffron uses **Linear CIE-XYZ I-D65** as its reference color space.

+Note that **View Transforms** are one-sided and they expect the input to be in a linear RGB color space.
+Also, since **Display Transforms** are typically based on a single linear color space (you wouldn't normally convert from Linear BT.709 to Display P3, for example), we don't use the reference space for them and simply have **Linear X -> Display X** and vice versa.

+## They Tell You What They Want

+Pay attention to the input sockets in nodes.
+Some inputs are named **In (RGB)**, this means they expect the input to be in a linear RGB color space. **In (Ref)** means the input must be in the reference color space, and so forth.
+The same is true for output sockets (e.g. **Out (Oklab)** means the output is in Oklab).

 # Contribution